Rakeshmonkee/DMA/EAC-BE FW Creation/readme.md

 To bypass EAC/BE at a moderate level you should change a few more values around within the config space and implement Bar Emulation to successfully load the driver of the device you are trying to mimic which can be found [here](https://github.com/Rakeshmonkee/DMA/tree/main/Bar%20Emulation). otherwise, you will most likely see a yellow icon next to the device in Device Manager.

-For a high level bypass, use [TLP Emulation](https://github.com/Rakeshmonkee/DMA/tree/main/TLP%20Emulation)
+For a high-level bypass, use [TLP Emulation](https://github.com/Rakeshmonkee/DMA/tree/main/TLP%20Emulation)

 You can be assured after you follow the basic steps, you will last a while on any EAC/BE game considering you don't rage cheat and be blatant about cheating.
 I personally have done the basic step as a test and have lasted over 1 month, no EAC ban but I did receive 1 temp ban for 7 days during the process which was most likely done manually by the server admin because I got too many reports.
 I got this temp ban because I was too blatant.
 The game will not be mentioned, but it does use EAC.
+All I can suggest is, don't be blatant about cheating